Interested in submitting to this journal?

 • Ideas on where the research might go next

-Review articles in journals analyze or discuss research previously published by others, rather than reporting new studies results.
+Review articles in journals to analyze or discuss research previously published by others, rather than reporting new studies results.
 An expert's opinion is valuable, but an expert's assessment of the literature can be more valuable.
 When reading individual articles, readers could miss features that are apparent to an expert clinician-researcher.
 Readers benefit from the expert's explanation and assessment of the validity and applicability of individual studies.

 Literature reviews provide a summary of what the authors believe are the best and most relevant prior publications.